-Expats anticipating doing business in Bahrain will find an environment that's well acquainted with foreign influence, and arguably the most liberal in the Middle East.
-Nearly 50 percent of Bahrain's population is made up of foreigners, but the country takes its mandate from Islam, and expats will need to familiarise themselves with appropriate customs and practices.
+Expats anticipating doing business in Bahrain will find an environment that’s well acquainted with foreign influence and arguably the most progressive in the Middle East.
+Although more than 50 percent of Bahrain’s population is made up of foreigners, the country takes its mandate from Islam, so expats will need to familiarise themselves with appropriate customs and practices.

 Fast facts